KorfLab/intronomicon/meta-training/henry/README.md

 GSE151035 - Missing 5 GSMs, were they not long enough?

+GSE173287 - I like how this experiment did the tissue they are interested in but also made a whole worm as ref.

+### Anomalies and Fun Stuff

 GSE168322 - If it works, I should eat this plant to live longer - Vicatia thibetica de Boiss.

+GSE189660 - They put their University name and street address in Chinese.
+That's new.

 ### HTML Formatting Issue